 2. Can you partner with an existing organization?

 Have you considered collaborating/partnering with an existing organization instead of creating an independent nonprofit to accomplish your mission?
+You can search the New Mexico Nonprofit Directory for organizations around the state and do an advanced search to refine your search results.

 If you are concerned about losing control of the direction of the nonprofit, then you need to remember that nonprofits are public entities, no one person has control.
 Creating a nonprofit requires having an independent board of directors.
 They oversee, guide and direct the organization.